desin0902/Pygame-Game-Engine-and-Game/README.md

 # Pygame-Project
-A game engine and game built in pygame, aimed at praticing classes, objects, and splitting a project across multiple files for added modularity and simplified expansion.
+A game engine and game built in pygame, aimed at practicing classes, objects, and splitting a project across multiple files for added modularity and simplified expansion.

 Contents: